 If you like to gaze upward at night, you’ll need a pillow that’s firmer, but flatter, to support you.
 Memory foam is a good option, as it encourages the correct alignment of your head and neck, without you feeling too propped up.
 Ours includes a breathable mesh cover and plenty of air holes to prevent overheating.
 No one likes a hot pillow, after all.

 If you tend to wriggle around at night, your best bet is probably a microfibre pillow in medium thickness.
 This will provide enough squish to mould to your body when you’re on your front, with plenty of support when on your back.
-Or try something like our microfibre pillow, which can be switched around to suit whatever sleep position takes your fancy that night.
+It can be switched around to suit whatever sleep position takes your fancy that night.

 Like it or not, we all shed thousands of skin cells in our sleep, which can attract dust-mites.
 Your pillow will also soak up sweat, drool (no judgement here) and oil from your skin, making it a hotbed for bugs if left unwashed.